Context-Aware Indoor Point Cloud Object Generation through User Instructions: Introduction

 \section{Introduction}

 In the rapidly evolving field of computer vision, the significance of 3D computer vision has reached unprecedented heights.
-It poses many challenges that are similar to those in 2D image processing, but also offers the opportunity to leverage successful strategies from the 2D domain.
-One such strategy is data augmentation, which aims to enhance the diversity and richness of data.
-As the demand for 3D data to train models intensifies, so does the need for robust data augmentation techniques.
-In response to this need, scene augmentation was introduced.
+It poses many challenges that are similar to those in 2D image processing but also offers the opportunity to leverage successful strategies from the 2D domain on classic tasks such as object detection.
+However, the complex data structure of point clouds and the nature of 3D scenes present challenges for tasks like modifying 3D scenes.
+Applying experience from 2D image processing is limited in this context.
+This paper discusses a new task called scene modification, which aims to modify a point cloud-based 3D scene according to user instructions, and proposes a solution for it.

-Scene augmentation aims to augment 3D inputs by incorporating new objects that are congruent with their surroundings.
-It creates new scenarios with previously unseen layouts of objects, thereby enriching the geometrical and auxiliary color features of the training samples.
-For instance, as depicted in \cref{fig:intro}, given a specific scene and query, an object that harmonizes with its surroundings should be generated and inserted in the correct place by the model.
+Scene modification aims to create new scenarios with previously unseen layouts of objects, thereby enriching the geometrical and auxiliary color features according to the will of the user.
+For instance, as depicted in Fig. \ref{fig:intro}, given a specific scene and query, an object that harmonizes with its surroundings should be generated and inserted in the correct place by the model.

-Scene augmentation also has a wide range of applications in industries.
+Scene modification also has a wide range of applications in industries.
 It plays a crucial role in the fields of Augmented Reality (AR) and Virtual Reality (VR).
 In AR, it is used to superimpose virtual objects onto the real world, enhancing the user’s perception and interaction with their environment \cite{lim2022point}.
-In VR, scene augmentation is used to create immersive virtual environments.
+In VR, scene modification is used to create immersive virtual environments.
 It can generate diverse scenarios by adding or modifying objects in a virtual scene, enriching the user’s experience.
 Nevertheless, in today's VR and AR software development process, it is necessary to have a relatively large material library to insert different types of objects into the scene.
 Our method, however, allows developers and artists to create realistic and consistent objects directly using simple text prompts, freeing up large amounts of storage and reducing time costs.